 - Don’t use a straw.
 The sucking motion of drinking through a straw may also dislodge the blood clot that has formed over your exposed jaw bone, causing dry sockets.
 Instead, you’ll want to spoon feed yourself liquids, smoothies, and milkshakes while you are recovering from your oral surgery.

 - Eat soft foods.
 Hard and crunchy foods will be too difficult for you to chew and eat in the first few days immediately following your tooth extraction surgery.
 Instead, consume soft foods and liquids such as smoothies, milkshakes, juices, applesauce, yogurt, and

 - Don’t brush too vigorously after your surgery.
 In fact, for the first day or so after your oral surgery, you’ll only need to gently rinse your mouth with salt water.
-Once our Macomb doctors have cleared you to brush your teeth, you’ll want to gently brush everywhere except your surgical site, so that you don’t inadvertently cause damage.
+Once our Galesburg doctors have cleared you to brush your teeth, you’ll want to gently brush everywhere except your surgical site, so that you don’t inadvertently cause damage.

 - Call us if you have excessive pain or develop a fever.
 These can be signs of infection, which we’ll want to treat immediately.
 If you think that something is “off” during your oral surgery recovery, we want to know as soon as possible.

 When it comes to getting tips, and helpful suggestions for a smooth recovery, nothing can replace following the detailed instructions our doctors will give you when you are discharged from our office.
 Make sure that you review these instructions carefully before you leave our Galesburg office.
 If you have any questions or concerns while you are recovering, no matter how trivial you may think they are, be sure to contact us right away.